pauldegraaffiam/pauldegraaffiam/SecZetta - Slack Integration.md

 Note: you can use liquid in both the text of the slack message and the channel as we have the slack user id stored in an SZ attribute.

-#### Examples of JSON using Liquid
+#### JSON Examples using Liquid
-The JSON examples below shows how to use liquid to send a slack message.
+The JSON examples below shows how to use liquid for arguments to be send within a slack message.

-Example 1: This example send the profile name that is created during the execution of the workflow to requestor's usinb the slack id stored in the referenced SZ attribute.
+Example 1: This example send the profile name that is created during the execution of the workflow to requestor using the slack id stored in the referenced SZ attribute.

 `{
     "text" : "Profile for  {{ profile.name }} has been created",